kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

     doScale = True
     intLumi = 10.8e6  # Integrated luminosity at the Higgs threshold (10.8 ab-1)

-After running the script, a ROOT file is created for each process in the output directory (`output/ZmumuH/histmaker/`).
+After running the script (which typically takes about 5 minutes depending on the load of the machine you're on), a ROOT file is created for each process in the output directory (`output/ZmumuH/histmaker/`).
 These files contain all the histograms needed for the next steps of the analysis.
 If you run into issues executing the setup or want to skip the processing step, we’ve pre-generated the files with full statistics.
 You can access them here:

 	/ceph/submit/data/group/fcc/ee/tutorials/FNAL2025/ZmumuH/histmaker/ # MIT
 	/eos/project/f/fccsw-web/www/tutorials/FNAL2025/ZmumuH/histmaker/ # CERN